gauravbkhairnar/Build_Short_Evac_Time_QGIS_Plugin/README.md

 * All evacuees are assumed to be physically fit adults capable of walking without assistance.
 * The road network derived from OpenStreetMap is assumed to be fully passable and in good condition for evacuation.
 The off-road evacuation was not considered.
 * All evacuees are assumed to start from the nearest accessible node/junction on the road network.
 The distance from each building to the nearest junction and the walking time within the building (in case of a big building/multi-story) are not considered.
-* Terrain is assumed to be flat; slopes along the routes are not considered.

 ## Exceptions and Special Conditions
 * No Buildings in the Flood Zone